-Earlier in this ‘Ethereum vs Cardano’ guide, I mentioned how both of these blockchains are decentralized.
-This means that transactions are verified without the need of a centralized third party.
-To do this, both blockchains use a ‘consensus mechanism’.
+Earlier in this 'Ethereum vs Cardano' guide, I mentioned how both of these blockchains are decentralized.
+This means that transactions are verified without the need for a centralized third party.
+To do this, both blockchains use a 'consensus mechanism'.

 Moving on, Ethereum uses a consensus mechanism called “Proof of Work”, which is the same model that Bitcoin uses.
 To verify a transaction, the system generates a random sum that is so complex, no human could solve it.
 Instead, it requires computational power.

 Anybody can become an Ethereum 'miner' by connecting a device to the Ethereum network which helps verify Ether transactions.
 In return, the 'miner' that solves the sum is rewarded with additional ETH.
 Thousands of miners compete with each other to become the first device to solve the sum.
 Whoever solves it first, wins the ETH reward!

 However, there are a couple of issues with Ethereum’s Proof of Work model.
 Firstly, as more and more people use the network, the amount of electricity required to confirm transactions gets higher.
 Not only does this make mining less profitable, but it is also really bad for the environment!

 Using the Proof of Work model also limits the number of transactions that can be verified.
 As I mentioned earlier in this Ethereum vs Cardano guide, the network can only handle 15 transactions per second.
 This is significantly less than most other new blockchains.